Agirish/drill-maprdb-tests/README.md

-# Simple MapR-DB & OJAI Examples
+# MapR-DB & OJAI Tests

-This project contains examples of OJAI, the JSON API For MapR-DB.
+This project contains tests for OJAI, the JSON API For MapR-DB.

 ### Pre-requisites